 - Check their familiarity with planning permission and building regulations

 Keeping these points in mind can help you focus on what to look for when you’re meeting with tradespeople and getting quotes for the work.
 Carry on reading for more details on how to go about finding the right tradesperson for your job.

 Find out if they’ve done similar conservatory jobs to yours

 There are several large, nationwide companies that install conservatories, offering a bespoke end-to-end service that covers everything from design to installation.
 While going down this path can be the most straightforward approach for homeowners, it is also likely to be the most expensive.
 According to a survey carried out by Which? magazine, the majority of people choose a local, independent firm to fit their conservatory, which is what we will focus on here.

-David Newman of Barnsley’s Westland Windows, a tradesman with 30 years of experience and more than 60 pieces of positive feedback on MyBuilder, said:
+David Newman of Barnsley’s Westland Windows, a tradesperson with 30 years of experience and more than 60 pieces of positive feedback on MyBuilder, said:

 Lewis Sage of UPS Home Improvements in Romford has more than 150 pieces of positive feedback on MyBuilder.
 His company takes on several types of large building projects, including constructing conservatories.
 He told us: